 Roadmap

 Maina is open source (Apache 2.0) and actively developed.
-Here is what is shipped and planned.
+The latest release is @mainahq/[email protected].
+Here is what shipped across the v1.x line and what is planned next.

-maina brainstormas the workflow starting point - 19+ tool verification pipeline — Biome, ruff, go vet, clippy, dotnet format, Checkstyle, PHPStan, Semgrep, Trivy, Secretlint, SonarQube, Stryker, diff-cover, AI review, slop detection, visual regression, typecheck, consistency check, ZAP, Lighthouse
+maina brainstormas the workflow entry point - 19-tool verification pipeline — Biome, ruff, go vet, clippy, dotnet format, Checkstyle, PHPStan, Semgrep, Trivy, Secretlint, SonarQube, Stryker, diff-cover, AI review, slop detection, visual regression, typecheck, consistency check, ZAP, Lighthouse

 - 7 languages — TypeScript, Python, Go, Rust, C#/.NET, Java/Kotlin, PHP

----MAINA_AI_REQUEST---stdout protocol for any MCP-compatible host - Visual verification — Playwright screenshot regression testing
+---MAINA_AI_REQUEST---stdout protocol - Visual verification — Playwright screenshot regression testing

 - Workflow context — rolling summary forwarded between lifecycle steps